8 Quick Fixes If Your Car Battery Won’t Hold A Charge

 Battery Not Recharging As You Drive

-Your car’s battery recharges regularly while you drive, but if there’s any sort of connection or mechanical issue, that recharging isn’t taking place, resulting in a quickly draining car battery.
-The battery needs to be checked during routine maintenance to diagnose any sort of issue before it becomes a bigger problem, but if you’ve just had work done or just want to rule it out, inspect the terminals and tighten any noticeably loose connections.
+Your car’s battery recharges regularly while you drive, but if there’s any connection or mechanical issue, that recharging isn’t taking place, resulting in a quick battery drain.
+The battery must be checked during routine maintenance to diagnose any issue before it becomes a bigger problem.
+However, if you’ve just had work done or want to rule it out, inspect the terminals and tighten any noticeably loose connections.
 Leaving loose connections can cause excessive resistance build-up, affecting adequate battery recharge.
-Corrosion may also result in a lack of recharge, so if you notice any, be sure to remedy it right away.
+Corrosion may also result in a lack of recharge, so if you notice any, remedy it immediately.

 The Battery is Old or Past Expiration Date

 Your car battery won’t hold a charge for long if it reaches the end of its service life.
 A battery will typically serve you for three to five years.
-An old battery is easy to identify visually when corrosion returns just a few months after cleaning.
-When this happens, you would need to take your vehicle in for a full-service car battery replacement.
+An old battery is easily identified visually when corrosion returns just a few months after cleaning.
+When this happens, you must take your vehicle in for a full-service car battery replacement.

 Faulty Alternator